cdpham42/INFX-551-Spring2017/README.md

 This is a very broad area, and has several challenges:
 1. Access to relevant information and data
 2. Normalizing data across data sources and schemas
+3. Simplification of complicated data sets (NetCDF) to more familiar, widespread formats such as .csv